dondenoncourt/author/README.md

 And that’s it.
 At this point, you can start writing your app like you’ve always done.
 To run it, you just need to type `rake start` and both React and Rails will start.
 Sweet, just one terminal window!

 To deploy your app, you just need to git add ., git commit -m and then issue git push heroku master.
 Don’t forget to seed your database with heroku run rake db:seed!

+to start
+`rake start`

+# header
+* books
+lead with Chinto, then Gentleman, then the tech books (maybe identified as such)
+* posts
+  all from linked in then some, maybe put these in a database
+    could have type: book|post
+main page to summarize genre about the current book series